Threat Intelligence and Advanced Persistent Threats

 Threat Intelligence

-Threat intelligence is information about active threats — who is attacking, how they operate, and what indicators of compromise (IoCs) to look for.
+Threat intelligence tells you who is attacking, how they operate, and which indicators of compromise (IoCs) to look for.
 Sources include:

 ✓ Key Point

 For most staff, threat intelligence means one thing: read ACSC advisories.
-When the ACSC publishes a critical advisory about a vulnerability being actively exploited, it is being targeted by real attackers against Australian organisations right now.
-Your IT team should be treating these as urgent — and if they tell you to patch or update something immediately, that’s why.
+When the ACSC publishes a critical advisory about a vulnerability being actively exploited, real attackers are using it against Australian organisations right now.
+Your IT team should treat these as urgent, and if they tell you to patch something immediately, that is why.

 Indicators of Compromise (IoCs)